-Going forward, the Service was seeking to secure a commercial contract with Job Centre Plus to deliver, in 2013-14, 48 programmes reaching approximately 600 unemployed 18 - 24 year olds, of which it was anticipated some 300 - 400 would secure employment at the end of the programmes.
+Going forward, the Service had secured a commercial contract with Job Centre Plus to deliver, in 2013-14, 48 programmes reaching approximately 600 unemployed 18 - 24 year olds, of which it was anticipated some 300 - 400 would secure employment at the end of the programmes.

-While this would require an increase in support afforded by the Service to the initiative, this increase would be more than off-set by the value of the contract which should see the Service secure a profit and provide deliver an invaluable opportunity to deliver community safety messages to one of its prime target audiences.
+While this required an increase in support afforded by the Service to the initiative, this increase was more than off-set by the value of the contract which should see the Service secure a profit and provide deliver an invaluable opportunity to deliver community safety messages to one of its prime target audiences.

-CSCPC/29.
+\CSCPC/29.
 Marketing Update